-The College achieves high quality and is required to deliver its mission "Inspiring our community through learning for all" in an environment of ever reducing public funding, and recent backdrop of heavily reduced 16-18 demographics (now flattened and starting to grow back) accompanied by sixth form competition and imperfect school IAG, although the new LEP Careers Hub is being received well and having some early positive impact.
+The College continues to deliver its mission 'Inspiring our community through learning for all' and has sustained high quality across a broad ranging curriculum offer to a wide range of stakeholders in an environment of long term, significant reductions in public funding, and recent backdrop of heavily reduced 16-18 demographics (now flattened and starting to grow back) accompanied by sixth form competition and imperfect school IAG, although the new LEP Careers Hub is being received well and having some positive impact.

-The College has successfully worked and navigated through considerable turmoil around changes to the current apprenticeship funding system, standards, levy and non-levy payer work, but recognises system imperfection will continue.
-It is also actively preparing for full participation in the as yet unproven T-level future.
+The College has successfully worked and navigated through considerable turmoil around changes to the current apprenticeship funding system, standards, levy and non-levy payer work, but recognises system imperfection will continue notwithstanding the further challenges of a national drop in apprentice recruitment by employers following Covid-19 effects.
+The College is also actively preparing for full participation in the as yet unproven T-level future commencing its delivery from September 2021.

-The general policy context remains encouragement to grow higher technical provision, (and we are optimistic about delivering T-Levels from 2021, working in partnership to overcome implementation risks), apprenticeship and loan funded work, assuming the adult education budget continues to be held at existing diminished levels, on a slow track towards local devolution.
+The general policy context promotes encouragement to grow higher technical provision, (and we are optimistic about delivering T-Levels, working in partnership to overcome implementation risks), apprenticeship and loan funded work, assuming the adult education budget continues to be held at existing diminished levels, on a track towards further expected local devolution once the pending Devolution Bill is published.

 The Department for Education and funders are aware that STEM and level 4/5 technical skills delivery is important but is expensive by nature.
 We join others in continuing to press the ESFA to more rapidly increase funding to secure policy intent and quality.
-In this context, where significant capital investment is required for currency, we are delighted to be completing our £17m "Institute of Technology precursor" Hi Tech & Digital Centre development for future generations of South Devon & Torbay students.
+In this context, where significant capital investment is required for currency, we are delighted to have opened our £17m "Institute of Technology precursor" Hi Tech & Digital Centre development for future generations of South Devon & Torbay students.

 Higher Education continues to be an important income stream and area for future growth.
-However, ever increasing market competition from universities and "unconditional offer" approaches together with barriers and inconsistencies in the system will remain a key challenge.
-Whether the recommendations of the Augar review are implemented is still unclear, although if they are this could prove beneficial.
+Both directly enrolled HE students and Higher and Degree Apprentices play a vital role supporting local growth and economic development ambitions and support greater productivity goals and improved individual and business prosperity.
+However, ever increasing market competition from universities which has increased still further following the significant reduction in overseas students as a result of Covid-19 alongside "unconditional offer" approaches and with barriers and inconsistencies in the system this growth in the short term will remain a key challenge.
+We await the publication of the FE White Paper and whether the potentially beneficial recommendations of the Augar review are implemented.

 The FE sector's financial health remains challenged by years of funding cuts.
-The FE Commissioner and his team continue to be fully employed despite post-Area Based Review mergers intended to stabilise the sector across the country.
-The Insolvency Regime for FE is now in place, with implications from this including a more risk averse approach to the sector by banks, exacerbated by the first colleges to move in to the Special Administration process, with an overall pessimistic view and therefore a reduced appetite to lend.
+The FE Commissioner and his team had remained fully employed prior to Covid-19 despite post-Area Based Review mergers intended to stabilise the sector across the country following the NAO Report in 2015.
+The Insolvency Regime for FE is now in place, with implications from this including a more risk averse approach to the sector by banks, exacerbated by the first colleges to move in to the Special Administration process and the impact of the global pandemic on banks confidence more widely, with an overall pessimistic view and therefore a reduced appetite to lend.
 We are pleased they do maintain an appetite for working with a strong, well-managed institution such as South Devon College.